Article ID: JE20200320

 Background: The number of people providing informal caregiving, including dual care, which is the combination of child and nursing care, is increasing.
 Due to the burden of multiple responsibility, dual care could negatively affect the health of informal caregivers.
 Previous research has not studied the effects of combining different types of informal caregiving.
 Therefore, we examined, among Japanese women, 1) the association between types of informal caregiving and self-rated health (SRH), and 2) difference in this association according to caregivers’ socio-economic conditions.

-Methods: We analyzed the nationally representative 2013 Comprehensive Survey of Living Conditions data of 104,171 women aged 20–59.
-The odds ratios (ORs) for poor SRH by type of informal caregiving (no care, childcare, nursing care, and dual care) were estimated by logistic regression.
+Methods: We analyzed the nationally representative 2013 Comprehensive Survey of Living Conditions data of 104,171 women aged 20–59 years.
+The odds ratios (ORs) for poor SRH by type of informal caregiving (no care, childcare, nursing care, and dual care) were estimated using logistic regression.
 We also conducted sub-group analyses by socio-economic conditions (equivalent monthly household expenditure and educational attainment).

 Conclusion: Our study found that informal nursing care and dual care impose a health burden on female caregivers, regardless of their socio-economic conditions.
 This highlights the importance of addressing the effects of informal caregiving on the health of women.